 When choosing an OER, check how it is licensed using the tools below to understand how you are able to adapt and re-use the text to match the needs of your students.

-Creative Commons Licenses in a Nutshell
+Text description of Creative Commons in a Nutshell for web accessibility

 All of the Creative Commons Licenses require attribution.